-The marriage between the couples has produced more members to the family.
-As I write this Bio, Rachel and Graham Potter have three children together.
-Their first child, Charlie Potter, was born in the early 2010.
+The marriage between the couple have produced more members to the family.
+As I write this Bio, Rachel and Graham Potter, have three children together.
+Their first child, Charlie Potter, was born in early 2010.

 When Graham Potter’s family lived in Östersund, he and Rachael (in 2014) welcomed a set of twins to their family.
 Pictured here, their names are Theo and Sam Potter.
 Behold the beautiful family – during their days in Sweden.

 He is extremely studious, highly intelligent and a deep thinker.
 Potter is quiet, not loud by nature, can be funny with his jokes, and keeps good company.